 Elastic IP addresses from AWS are a product with great usability.
 It has many use cases.
-One of them being the ability to have an static IP address for your EC2 instance.
-It is a must use feature of you’re planning to use EC2 instance as a web server.
+One of them being having the ability to have an static IP address for your EC2 instance.
+It is a must use feature if you’re planning to use EC2 instance as a web server.
 This tutorial will show you how to attach an Elastic IP Address to AWS EC2 Instance.

 EC2 Instances are assigned with a dynamic public IP address when they are being created.
 This address will continue to work until the instance is active in your account.
 And it’ll be released if you stop your instance.
 A new address will be assigned when the instance starts again.
 This will cause your websites to go offline unless you update DNS with the new public address.
 This can be avoided by using an Elastic IP Address.

 An Elastic IP Address is a static IP address assigned to your account.
 The dynamic public IP address will be replaced with this address when you attach an Elastic IP address to AWS EC2 Instance.
 And your websites will continue to work even after hard reboots of your instance.

 That’s just a one use case of Elastic IP Addresses.
 There are more use cases.
 This become very useful when using Virtualmin.
 Virtualmin hardcode IP address to its services.
 Getting Virtualmin to work with a new IP address isn’t as simple as updating DNS settings.
 So assigning an elastic IP address to your instance can save you some trouble and few hours in the future.